- 16 Days

 Make your way to Miami International Airport for your flight home unless you plan to extend your stay in the area.

-- 16 days Intermediate Car Rental with unlimited mileage (Chevy Cruze or similar)
+- 16 days Intermediate Car Rental with unlimited mileage (Mazda 3 or similar)

 - Detailed day by day itinerary

-- 2 nights standard accommodations in New York City
+- 2 nights first-class accommodations in New York City

-- 2 nights standard accommodations in Washington, D.C.*
+- 2 nights first-class accommodations in Washington, D.C.

-- 1 night standard accommodations in St. Augustine *
+- 1 night first-class accommodations in St. Augustine

 - Car rental insurance